Every Polo Shirt Logo, Ranked

 14. Tommy Hilfiger: Flag

-D: I’m actually down for Tommy as a brand, I think they make more interesting stuff than they get credit for and despite the four-alarm dumpster fire that is our nation currently, I still dig their America vibes.
+D: I’m actually down for Tommy as a brand, I think they make more interesting stuff than they get credit for and despite the four-alarm dumpster fire that is our nation currently, I still dig their strong America vibes.
 But the flag is a snooze — while I get that it’s meant to be sailing-inspired, it’s too plain and geometric to have any true joie de vivre.

 W: If Tommy Hilfiger were a country, I do not think I would voluntarily live there.